 Mass media depictions of cosmetic surgery often impact negatively on public perception of the specialty.
 Aesthetic procedures can work miracles: not only genuinely lead to remarkable physical improvements, but also revive one's self-esteem and confidence which are even more important.
 We should not be too judgmental about cosmetic surgery, but accept that modern medicine can improve quality of life and make us feel better, not simply treat illnesses.
 In my practice, patients who have undergone successful cosmetic intervention are among the most satisfied and grateful patients I have had the privilege to treat.

 Gynecomastia is a medical term for enlargement of male breast.
 In the majority of cases there is no known cause and although rarely talked about, it is a common condition.
 For men who feel self-conscious about their appearance, breast-reduction surgery can be extremely helpful.

 The breast is made up of two main components, glandular tissue (firm and dense) and fatty tissue (soft).
 The ratio of glandular to fatty tissue in any breast varies from individual to individual and in gynaecomastia, there may be an excess of both.
-In general, mild forms (Picture 1) present with excess of fat tissue only, whereas enlargement of both fat and skin can be moderate (Picture 2) or severe (Picture 3), pending weather the surplus tissue is in excess or not of 300g per side.
+In general, mild forms present with excess of fat tissue only, whereas enlargement of both fat and skin can be moderate or severe, pending weather the surplus tissue is in excess or not of 300g per side.